Skip To Main Content

 The Texas A&M University civil and environmental engineering department's Graduate Assistantships in Areas of National Need (GAANN) program in infrastructure resilience in the context of advanced construction methods focuses on addressing our country's needs for resilient infrastructure.
 These infrastructure needs will be met through the adoption, advancement and implementation of novel construction methods.

 Another purpose of the program is to increase the Zachry Department of Civil and Environmental Engineering's doctoral program enrollment.
-We also aim to support diversity in academia and the civil engineering profession.
+We also aim to support the variety of areas in academia and the civil engineering profession.

 Providing Solutions